PelionIoT/meta-pelion-edge/README.md

 ```
 $ ssh -T git@github.com
 ```

-# burn SD card image with WIC method
+# Flash

-Skip this if you use tar.gz or SDI methods
+## burn SD card image with WIC method

-## copy the WIC file to a SD
+Skip this if you use tar.gz, SDI, or wic.gz methods

 First identify your SD card by inserting the microSD into your workstation and note where it shows up.